enzofrancescaHM/RoomXRNative/readme.md

 - Evaluate why scannerpage crashes sometimes, maybe because it searches for back camera and
   not always is present
 - Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states
+- [FIX] First chat message is not displayed on the Univet glasses
+- [FIX] clean board whenever screen sharing starts

 ## Done: